miker-bice/miker-bice/README.md

 <h1 align="center">Hi 👋, I'm Mike Jerrson Galindez</h1>
-<h3 align="center">A beginner Web Developer and a Graphic Designer from Calamba City Laguna, Philippines.
+<h3 align="center">A beginner Web Developer and a Graphic Designer.
 I like to solve problems and build different
 things that I am passionate about.
 Currently, I am still learning the basics of web development, both in the front-end and back-end.
 Hope we can collaborate!</h3>

 - 🔭 I’m currently working on [simple-freedom-wall-app](https://github.com/miker-bice/simple-freedom-wall-app)